alexlangev/go-todo-cli/README.md

 exit your program with a return code different than 0 when errors occur.

+## os.Args
-- os.Args is a slice of strings []string that gives you access to the cli arguments passed to your program.
+os.Args is a slice of strings []string that gives you access to the cli arguments passed to your program.
+It quickly becomes unweily when the app grows. (use the flag package instead!)

+## Flag